 Key takeaway for Washington, D.C. → Amazon HQ2 will directly, and indirectly, lead to new jobs.
 New companies will be formed, local businesses will scale up to meet demand, and startups will flourish with all the tech talent around.

 We’re excited to see Amazon’s impact on the tech community in the Washington, D.C. metropolitan area.
 If you’re interested in joining this incredible scene, Flatiron School has a free Bootcamp Prep course that can help boost your job prospects.
 Flatiron School’s Washington, D.C. campus has several bootcamp options where you can learn new skills or change careers with confidence.
-You can learn in-demand skills with our Intro to Front End Web Development or our Intro to Data Science.
 If you’re ready to change careers, Washington, D.C. is home to our Immersive Software Engineering Bootcamp and Immersive Data Science Bootcamp.